 - Imbalanced diet.
 An absence or deficiency of vitamin B-12, folate, and iron in the daily diet can result in anemia (a reduced count of red blood cells), leading to low blood pressure.

-How Can These Symptoms be Prevented?
+How can these Hypotension Symptoms be Prevented?

 If low blood pressure is expected, it is suggested to try some simple ways to prevent symptoms like dizziness.